charlie180-code/sailsmakr/README.md

 ## Code Infrastructure

-Sailsmakr's backend is powered by **Flask**, which handles API requests and core business logic.
-Infrastructure is managed programmatically with Terraform, ensuring consistency and scalability.
+Sailsmakr's backend is  **mainly** powered by **Flask**, which handles API requests and core business logic.
+We're trying to use the most of each framework and programming languages not just python and or flask.

 ---